-Louise was born in Newcastle, NSW along with her twin sister, Lynne.
-Her father was a fitter and turner and her mother worked in sandwich shop during school hours.
+Louise was born in Newcastle, NSW with her twin sister, Lynne.
+Her father was a fitter and turner and her mother worked in sandwich shop.
+Louise came from humble beginnings and understands people from all backgrounds.

 At 12 years of age, her parents moved to Parkes (Central West, NSW).
 She now looks upon the experience with fondness, as valuable life lessons were learned.
 For example, ‘don’t get too full of yourself, be authentic, keep your sense of humour regardless.”
 She completed her High School Certificate at Parkes High.

-At 20 years of age, she relocated to New Mexico, USA with a one way ticket.
-She lived in NM for 12 months, where she enjoyed the culture, food, lifestyle, scenery and Americans!
-A big experience for a country girl.
+At 20 years of age, she relocated to New Mexico (NM), USA with a one way ticket.
+She lived in New Mexico for 12 months, where she grew to love New Mexico culture, food, lifestyle, scenery and America generally – she values diversity and uniqueness!

-Louise has been employed in various roles, including Office Manager at Woolworths (payroll, accounts, staff supervision etc), Westpac Bank and 15 years as a Practice Manager for various Medical Specialist Practices; Ophthalmology, Urology, Neurosurgery, Plastic and Reconstructive Surgery, Neurology, and 8 years in Gynaecology/Obstetrics.
+Louise has varying employment experience including; Office Manager at Woolworths Parkes (payroll, accounts, staff supervision etc), Westpac Bank (4 years) and 15 years as a Practice Manager for a variety of Medical Specialists: Ophthalmologist, Urologist, Neurosurgeons, Plastic and Reconstructive Surgeon, Neurologist, and 8 years working with a Gynaecologist/Obstetrician.

-She was employed at the Federal Circuit Court as a Judges Associate in 2010 before taking on the role as a solicitor.
+She was employed at the Federal Circuit Court as a Judges Associate before becoming a solicitor.

-She came to the Bar in May 2012, having passed all three Bar exams in February 2012.
+She came to the Bar, after passing all three Bar exams simultaneously in 2012.

-Louise lectured for three years at the University of Sydney in Civil and Criminal Practice and Procedure.
+Louise lectured for three years at the University of Sydney in Civil and Criminal Practice and Procedure, whilst working as a Barrister.

 - Diploma of Law – Legal Profession Admission Board (University of Sydney)